Citizen Sleeper 2: Starward Vector: Development

 Solo developer Gareth Damian Martin returned as the game's director; Guillaume Singelin and Amos Roddy also returned as the game's character art designer and composer respectively.
-According to Martin, they wanted to use the sequel to introduce more mechanics commonly found in tabletop role-playing games (TTRPG), citing Blades in the Dark, Mothership, and Heart: The City Beneath as their sources of inspiration.
-It was also mechanically more complicated than the first game, as Martin was frustrated that some players labelled the first game as a visual novel rather than a role-playing game.
-While Martin did not immediately create a sequel to Citizen Sleeper following its release, the original game's success prompted them to create downloadable content packs for it.
+According to Damian Martin, they wanted to use the sequel to introduce more mechanics commonly found in tabletop role-playing games (TTRPG), citing Blades in the Dark, Mothership, and Heart: The City Beneath as their sources of inspiration.
+It was also mechanically more complicated than the first game, as Damian Martin was frustrated that some players labelled the first game as a visual novel rather than a role-playing game.
+While Damian Martin did not immediately create a sequel to Citizen Sleeper following its release, the original game's success prompted them to create downloadable content packs for it.
 Following a year of experimentation, they felt that a new game in the series with a distinct framework was necessary.
 Therefore, Starward Vector was "designed to be different" from its predecessor since its inception.
-Martin dedicated Citizen Sleeper's successor to Jed Gillamac.
-A voice actor who was known to voice Citizen Sleeper 2's character Serafin in the trailers advertising the game.
+Damian Martin dedicated Citizen Sleeper's successor to Jed Gillamac, a voice actor who was known to voice Citizen Sleeper 2's character Serafin in the trailers advertising the game.
 He died after voicing the second trailer.

 Contracts were designed for worldbuilding, and they were inspired by "side episodes of a TV show" such as Firefly, Cowboy Bepop, and Farscape.
 The narrative mainly focused on a "ragtag group of people on a ship", "where people are not necessarily all each other's best friends and there's tension between them".
 While the game introduced crew members who can complete missions together with the player character, some of them were not intended to be permanent companions, and will only join the player for a brief period.
-Mass Effect 2 was described by Martin as the "anti-reference" for the game, as Starward Vectors narrative focused more on morally grey ethical choices, and did not position the player character as the chosen one archetype.
+Mass Effect 2 was described by Damian Martin as the "anti-reference" for the game, as Starward Vectors narrative focused more on morally grey ethical choices, and did not position the player character as the chosen one archetype.
 The main theme of the game was "crisis", with the player being tasked to navigate various challenges.
 The player character is caught in a system-wide corporate war, while their malfunctioning body is falling apart.
-Martin was influenced by real-life events such as the COVID-19 pandemic and Russian invasion of Ukraine in 2022, as well as their own medical struggles, while creating the game's story.
-The game's stress system was a mechanic Martin included that was based on tabletop game's "push your luck" system.
+Damian Martin was influenced by real-life events such as the COVID-19 pandemic and Russian invasion of Ukraine in 2022, as well as their own medical struggles, while creating the game's story.
+The game's stress system was a mechanic Damian Martin included that was based on tabletop game's "push your luck" system.

 Starward Vector was announced in June 2023.
-Martin released monthly text logs named "Helion Dispatches" to bridge the gap between the first game and the sequel.
-The game was envisioned as the last video game in the series, though Martin planned to release a full TTRPG set in the Citizen Sleeper universe in the future.
+Damian Martin released monthly text logs named "Helion Dispatches" to bridge the gap between the first game and the sequel.
+The game was envisioned as the last video game in the series, though Damian Martin planned to release a full TTRPG set in the Citizen Sleeper universe in the future.